icgc-dcc/dcc-docs/docs/cloud/icgc-get.md

-# `icgc-get`
+# icgc-get

+## Overview
-`icgc-get` is a universal download client for accessing ICGC data residing in various data repositories.
-It may be downloaded from the [binaries page.](/software/binaries/) icgc-get works by interfacing with any supported repository download client and the ICGC API.
-If any or all of the download clients are not available, `icgc-get` can also interface with a
+`icgc-get` is a universal download client for accessing ICGC data residing in various [data repositories](/cloud/repositories/). `icgc-get` works by interfacing with any supported repository download client and the ICGC API.
-Docker container that has all the download clients pre-installed.

 The data managed by the ICGC resides in many data repositories around the world.
 These repositories each have their own environment (public cloud, private cloud, on-premise file systems, etc.), access controls (DACO, OAuth, asymmetric keys, IP filtering), download clients and configuration mechanisms.
 Thus, there is much for a user to learn and perform before actually acquiring the data.
 This is compounded by the fact that the number of environments are increasing over time and their characteristics are frequently changing.
 A coordinated mechanism to bootstrap and streamline this process is highly desirable.
 This is the problem the `icgc-get` tool helps to solve.

+## Quickstart

+To quickly get started with `icgc-get`:

+1. Download and [install](#installation) the client
+1. Run the [`icgc-get configure`](#configure-command) command to setup your environment
+1. Run the [`icgc-get check`](#check-command) command to ensure your credentials are correct
+1. Generate a Manifest ID via the [`Repository Browser`](https://dcc.icgc.org/repositories)
+1. Run [`icgc-get download -m <manifest-id>`](#download-command) to download files in your manifest

+## Installation

+The distribution may be downloaded from the [binaries page.](/software/binaries/).
+If any or all of the download clients are not available, `icgc-get` can also interface with a Docker container that has all the download clients pre-installed.
+Although convenient, Docker is completely optional.

 ## Configuration

 After installing `icgc-get`, you may want to do configure some of the essential usage parameters, such as your access credentials, usage mode and output directory.
 The simplest way to do this is to invoke the `icgc-get configure` command and follow the instructions of the prompts.
 This will keep the operation of tool simpler in the future.

 To specify which config file to use either pass an absolute path to the config file to the command line with `--config`, or declare an environmental variable `ICGCGET_CONFIG` that contains